 Can be a little stiff for beginner riders.

-The mellow camber profile allows the board to maintain pop while not catching an edge on bad landings.
+The traditional camber profile allows the board to maintain pop and hold an edge even on harder snows.
 Flex is on the softer side, allowing for some play in and out of the park.
 Built from sustainably sourced materials and made from lightweight wood.

 Has very little rocker in it, which may cause it to sink in deeper snow.

 3BT technology raises the edges of the board at both the tip and the tail creating a catch-free ride that is helpful when learning new tricks.
 Crafted with carbon stringers to allow for better edge hold even on harder snow or ice.
 Has a good mid-flex that feels great in the park and out.

 Days with heavier snowfall may make this board a tad harder to ride.

 Features a directional hybrid profile that puts a huge rockered nose in the front with camber everywhere else allowing for effortless float in fluffier snow.
 Utilizes light frame tech to help reduce edge vibrations in poor snow conditions.
 Has a stiffer flex that helps maintain control at high speeds.